 Whatever the story behind the inception of this lemony delight, squeeze the day and celebrate with a large slice of lemon meringue pie before whipping yourself up a Lemon Meringue Pie'tini to wash it down.

-On this day in 1969, half a million hippies rolled up to a farm in upstate New York for the world's most famous one off music festival, Woodstock.
+On this day in 1969, half a million hippies rolled up to a farm in upstate New York for the world's most famous one-off music festival, Woodstock.
 Billed as being "an Aquarian exposition: 3 days of peace and music".
 Artists including The Who, Janis Joplin, Joan Baez, Sly & the Family Stone, Jimi Hendrix and the Grateful Dead all performed for a bead-wearing crowd.

 Weed and acid flowed - there was even a dedicated "bad trip tent" - as did free love and nudity on a level that makes today's festivals look, frankly, extremely tame.

-On the 14th August 1945, US President Harry S Truman announced that the Japanese Government had unconditionally surrendered to the Allies, complying in full with the Potsdam declaration, so ending the Second World War.
-At what was midnight in the UK, the British Prime Minister Clement Atlee confirmed the news, saying, "The last of our enemies is laid low."
+On the 14th of August 1945, US President Harry S Truman announced that the Japanese Government had unconditionally surrendered to the Allies, complying in full with the Potsdam declaration, so ending the Second World War.
+At what was midnight in the UK, British Prime Minister Clement Atlee confirmed the news, saying, "The last of our enemies is laid low."

 The Allies celebrated victory over Japan on 15th August 1945, although the Japanese did not officially sign the surrender document until 2nd September.
 Both dates are known as VJ Day.

-We are marking VJ day by thinking of our friends in Japan - the country that has bought us delectable whisky, sake, beautiful bar tools and even the hard shake - with a cocktail by one of our friends in America, Damian Windor's Japanese Maple.
+We are marking VJ day by thinking of our friends in Japan - the country that has bought us delectable whisky, sake, beautiful bar tools, and even the hard shake - with a cocktail by one of our friends in America, Damian Windor's Japanese Maple.
 As we sip we'll be contemplating how good it is to have friends rather than enemies.